 You’ll need 2 tablespoons grated fresh ginger for this pear muffin recipe, so a medium knob of ginger should be plenty once you peel it.

-However, if you’re a ginger lover like me, you want want to buy a large knob and then make spicy orange chicken or vegan lentil curry, too.
+However, if you’re a ginger lover like me, you want want to buy a large knob and then make spicy orange chicken or lentil vegetable curry, too.

 If for some reason you cannot locate fresh ginger, and must use dried ground ginger, I recommend using just 1 teaspoon in this recipe.